 Private schools in Poland

 Private primary and secondary education is relatively new in Poland, having only been introduced in the late 1980s.
 Private or non-state schools are partly funded by the government and partly by fees and donations by parents and other organisations, such as religious orders.
 As a result, many private schools in Poland are run by religious or social organisations.

-The language of instruction at these schools is generally Polish or a minority language.
-They are independent of the government and are not restricted to following the national curriculum.
+The language of instruction at these schools is generally Polish or one of the country's minority languages.
+These schools are independent of the government and are not restricted to following the national curriculum.
 Fees at private schools in Poland can be quite high.